 - Heat vegetable oil in a medium sized pot.
 Add spice paste and stir fry until fragrant, about 5 to 6 minutes.
 Pour in coconut milk.
 Add kaffir lime leaves and assam gelugor (if using).
 Cover and bring to a boil over medium heat.

-- When sauce comes to a boil, add shrimps, jackfruit, cooked jackfruit seeds (if using) and salt.
+- When sauce comes to a boil, add shrimp, jackfruit, cooked jackfruit seeds (if using) and salt.
 Simmer for 3 to 5 minutes.
-Shrimps should turn curl and jackfruit heated through.
+Shrimp should turn curl and jackfruit heated through.